wavebreaker-lucas/esg_gp_be/README-EVIDENCE.md

 Evidence files can be directly associated with metrics in two ways:

-1. **When attached to a submission**: Evidence inherits the metric association from the submission it's attached to.
+1. **When attached to a submission**: Evidence inherits the metric association from the `submission.metric` relationship.

-2. **Standalone evidence (new approach)**: Evidence can be directly associated with a metric via the `intended_metric` field, making it easier and more reliable to find and attach evidence to submissions later.
+2. **Standalone evidence**: Evidence can be directly associated with a metric via the `intended_metric` (ForeignKey to `BaseESGMetric`) field, making it easier and more reliable to find and attach evidence to submissions later.

 Before the standalone evidence is attached to a submission, the system uses the `intended_metric` field to identify which metric the evidence belongs to.
-This replaces the previous approach of storing the metric ID in the `ocr_data` JSON field.

 ### Benefits of the New Approach

-- **Explicit relationship**: Direct database relationship instead of storing in JSON
+- **Explicit relationship**: Direct database relationship.
-- **Better performance**: Proper database indexing for faster queries
+- **Better performance**: Proper database indexing for faster queries.
-- **Improved reliability**: No need to parse or search within JSON content
+- **Improved reliability**.
-- **Cleaner model semantics**: Separates relationship data from OCR processing data
+- **Cleaner model semantics**.

 ### Automatic Evidence Attachment

 The system automatically attaches standalone evidence files to submissions when:

+1. Users complete a form via `complete_form`.
-1. Users submit individual metrics via `batch_submit` with `auto_attach_evidence=true`
+2. Users submit individual metrics via `batch_submit` with `auto_attach_evidence=true`.

+(The logic resides in `data_management.services.evidence.attach_evidence_to_submissions`).